 And, with a two-year waiting time for NHS dental appointments, this has triggered an increasing number of patients to switch to private dental care instead.

-In this guide, we provide the necessary information for those looking to compare NHS to private, whilst helping you to decide for yourself whether receiving dental treatment on the NHS or going private, is your best option.
+In this guide, we provide residents of London the necessary information for those looking to compare NHS to private, whilst helping you to decide for yourself whether receiving dental treatment on the NHS or going private, is your best option.

 NHS or Private Dentist

-What is the difference between NHS and private dental care?
+What is the difference between NHS and private dental care in London?
 NHS dentistry might seem like the most obvious choice, after all, it’s usually considered more accessible and affordable, however, this isn’t always the case.

 The difference between NHS and private dentistry is that while there are long delays with booking NHS dental appointments, private dental appointments are very quick to book with short waiting times, with some clinics offering appointments within a matter of days or hours, depending on whether or not you have a dental emergency.
 However, NHS dental appointments usually need to be booked several weeks or months in advance.